albertllousas/kotlin-sql-libs-comparison/readme.md

 *Note*:Since Jooq is built in java, we can use it, but we can not use all the power of kotlin on it, like named params.

 ### Mapping back results: Type safety
-The other side of querying is parse the results, and to do that we will need always to map them back to your domain or to a temporal DTO layer.
+The other side of querying is parsing the results, and to do that we will need always to map them back to your domain or to a temporal DTO layer.

 Usually frameworks provide abstractions of [ResultSets](https://docs.oracle.com/javase/8/docs/api/java/sql/ResultSet.html) to iterate over them, mapper apis to map directly to DTOs or even sometimes integration with third parties to do that.

-In our case we are going to check how type-safe they are in compile time.
+In our case we are going to check how type-safe they are in terms of compile time.

 #### Exposed
 Queries in Exposed return `Query` objects that inherit Iterable<`ResultRow`>, we can see it as a map keyed by column